MeiChenc/Bankruptcy-Prediction-Unsupervised/README.md

 | XGBoost | 0.172 | **0.468** | 0.932 | 0.957 |

 Choose XGBoost when maximizing F1; prefer Random Forest when ROC AUC and interpretability are valued; Logistic Regression offers a transparent baseline.
+Model choice should be guided by the downstream risk decision context rather than headline metrics alone.

 ## Visual References
 Exploratory and evaluation figures are stored in `assets/`: